alex-riabov/cube4individual/README.md

-# Cube 4 – Company Directory Desktop App
+# Company Directory Desktop App
 WinForms / .NET 8 phone-book for a growing, multi-site French food-industry company (school project).

 ## What it does